bliutwo/pomodoro/README.md

 ### Latest / Current TODO(s)

-It displays at the top, but the main problem is that it expects a one-line output.
-All I need to do is update a file over time, and it'll work.

-- [ ] Make a Python script that updates a file over time, then make another that *only* reads and prints the line from the file.

-- [x] Use [BitBar](https://github.com/matryer/bitbar#plugin-api) (already installed) to display the script on top bar on Mac.
+- [ ] Write instructions for this.

 [PyInstaller](https://www.pyinstaller.org/) (bundling the appJar Python GUI program as a Windows executable) doesn't work yet because of some stuff I need to add (such as [favicon.ico](https://stackoverflow.com/questions/18537918/why-isnt-ico-file-defined-when-setting-windows-icon)).

 - [ ] Fix the above-described bug when bundling Python script as a Windows executable.
 - [ ] Release cross-platform applcation bundle.

-### topbar.py
+### BitBar stint

 - [x] In `topbar.py`, play sounds.
 - [x] Add multithreading action!
+- [x] Use [BitBar](https://github.com/matryer/bitbar#plugin-api) (already installed) to display the script on top bar on Mac.

+It displays at the top, but the main problem is that it expects a one-line output.
+All I need to do is update a file over time, and it'll work.

+- [x] Make a Python script that updates a file over time, then make another that *only* reads and prints the line from the file.

 ### History